Struct rocket::response::content::RawMsgPack

 types to respond with serializable data.
 Additionally, you

-should always use NamedFile
+should always use NamedFile, which

-, to respond with file data.
+automatically sets a Content-Type, to respond with file data.

 Tuple Fields§